 The Best Hikes in New Zealand

 Personal anecdote aside, let’s get to the good stuff!
 Below is a list of my favorite hikes on New Zealand’s South Island.
 While we elected to camp at a couple of these locations, all of these New Zealand hiking trails can all easily be done in a day.
 As always, please practice Leave No Trace ethics on your adventures.
 Keep in mind that regulations are always changing, and what was true for us, may not necessarily still be true for you.
 It’s a great idea to check in with one of the local Department of Conservation (DOC) offices before heading out on any trail.
 Their friendly guidance regarding anything from weather forecasts, to local regulations, camping restrictions, and trail recommendations is an excellent resource to keep you out of trouble and improve the quality of your trip.
+These are by far, the best and my favorite hikes in New Zealand.
 Happy hiking!